Encaissement pour Auto-écoles

 Provide parents with a payment portal where they can purchase lessons and track their teen's progress

-Implement a 24-hour cancellation policy — lessons cancelled inside the window are non-refundable
+Implement a 24-hour cancellation policy, lessons cancelled inside the window are non-refundable

 Offer a road test prep package (3 focused sessions) as an upsell for students approaching their test date

-Questions Paiements pour Driving Schools
+Questions Paiements pour Auto-écoles

-Autres solutions de planification pour Driving Schools
+Autres solutions de planification pour Auto-écoles

 Paiements pour les industries connexes

-Kit complet pour Driving Schools
+Kit complet pour Auto-écoles

-Rejoignez des milliers de driving schools utilisant SchedulingKit
+Rejoignez des milliers de auto-écoles utilisant SchedulingKit

 Plan gratuit à vie • Sans carte bancaire